 Only 16 percent of companies still offer traditional pensions.
 Every few years negotiations take place between these companies and the unions over benefits.
-The negotiations can drag on for months and can lead strikes.
+The negotiations can drag on for months and can lead to strikes.
 While the number of pension plans are deteriorating, the number of employee stock options plans are on the rise.
-For those with employee stock option plans, it’s important to understand how to maximize your employee stock options and the key terms associated to them.
+For those with employee stock option plans, it’s important to understand how to maximize your employee stock options and the key terms associated with them.

 Understanding Your Stock Options